swisstopo/topo-satromo/README.md

 ## Functionality in detail

 For starters, we build a GithubAction & GEE python based ARD and Indices extractor for Switzerland.
-The SATROMO operational module is started on a pre-defined schedule using [GitHub Actions](https://github.com/features/actions).
+The SATROMO operational module is started on a pre-defined schedule using [GitHub Actions](https://github.com/features/actions).The "processor" run is using by default the [dev_config.py](configuration/dev_config.py]).
+A specific configuration can be started with `python satromo_processor.py my_config.py`.
 During a "processor" run, the code:
+1. Check the existence and completeness of personal collections in `step0`: post-processed Google Earth Engine (GEE) sensor collection with selected co-registered bands, topographic correction (TOA products), cloud & terrain shadow masks
-1. triggers GEE extraction of products for the region of Switzerland using the configuration and last update information in `tools/last_updates.csv`
+2. triggers GEE extraction of products for the region of Switzerland using the personal collection using the configuration and last update information in `tools/last_updates.csv`
-2. stores running tasks in `processing/running_tasks.csv` and an appropriate accompanying text file for each product which is split in quadrants to enable GEE exports
+3. stores running tasks in `processing/running_tasks.csv` and an appropriate accompanying text file for each product which is split in quadrants to enable GEE exports
-3. persists information about status of running GEE processes IDs of the extracted data.
+4. persists information about status of running GEE processes IDs of the extracted data.
 These pieces of information are stored directly in the repository at hand.

 A pre-defined time after the "processor" run, a "publisher" run starts, assuming all exports are done.
 In it, the publisher process:
 1. reads the persisted information as to the most recently bprocessed  products based on IDs in `processing/running_tasks.csv`